ekrof/ekerhovd.it/site/content/post/securing-data-transport-azure-sql/index.md

 For one-way directional database replication from on-premises to Azure, one can configure the source server to become a distributor and in extension act as a publisher for its own data.
 The *subscriber* will be the server that will receive the data, in this case a Microsoft Azure SQL Server, and there’s different types of replications to choose from when going this route.

+Before enabling replication, you need to decide with _type_ of replication you need based on your different requirements.
+The available types are described in the table below.
+As an example ***snapshot replication*** would seem to be a good fit if the data doesn’t need to be the absolute latest version.
+I select ***transactional replication*** as a good starting ground, as you can more or less guarantee transactional consistency.
+This type of replication will also work when the publisher or subscriber is a non-SQL database, such as Oracle.

-Based on your different requirements, the ***transactional*** or ***snapshot replication*** would seem to be the best fit if the data doesn’t need to be the absolute latest version.
-This would be based on the frequency of updates and changes to the source, as well as what happens afterwards in terms of transformation of the data, like being used in Azure Data Factory or exported to PowerBI.
+The decision of which replication type you need should be based on the frequency of updates and changes to the source, as well as what happens afterwards in terms of transformation of the data, like being used in Azure Data Factory or exported to PowerBI.

-### Types of replication [^1]
+### Types of replication
 | **Type**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;      | **Description** |
 | :-------------------------------- | :-------------- |
 | [Transactional replication](https://learn.microsoft.com/en-us/sql/relational-databases/replication/transactional/transactional-replication?view=sql-server-2016) | Changes at the Publisher are delivered to the Subscriber as they occur (in near real time).
 The data changes are applied to the Subscriber in the same order and within the same transaction boundaries as they occurred on the publisher. |